usnistgov/NED/README.md

 ![image](https://github.com/user-attachments/assets/bdc7e08a-554e-4cfc-9a85-e0cfb10a2cad)

 ## Repository Organization
-- **data** - database tables.
-Currently implmented as csv tables with attributes defined as column headers.
+- **data** - initial database tables.
+Currently implemented as csv tables with attributes defined as column headers.
+Values in these tables are used to populate the initial sql database
 - **scehma** - data schema for each table in the *data* directory.
 Currenlty implemented as json files that provide the name, datatype, and description of each attribute (column) within each csv data table.
 - **visualization** - Juptyer notebook visualization and data interfacing scripts.
 Low-code alternative for developing GUI interactions.
 These scripts are usefull if you want to explore and visualize what data is available within the current database.
+- **ned** - Main ned Django application with custom mangament tools for mangaing the NED database, which is contained in the file `db.sqlite3`.

 ### Data Tables
 - **db_experiment.csv** - Database containing observations of damage from experimental tests of nonstructural building components.
 Each database entry represents a sigle test of a given specimen (e.g., five different tests of a particular partion wall speciment represents five seperate entries in the table).